CA-CST-SII/Software-Standards/Business Process Execution Language (BPEL) Coding Practice.md

  - Be a noun, in mixed case with the first letter of each internal word capitalized.
  - Be simple and meaningful.
 - Be abstract.
-•	Be abbreviated, where possible. o	Common government acronyms are acceptable.
+- Be abbreviated, where possible.
+  - Common government acronyms are acceptable.
 A project name SHOULD NOT:
-•	Identify a particular department, bureau, agency, or other entity.
+- Identify a particular department, bureau, agency, or other entity.
-•	Identify a particular product or technology, e.g. SOA, OSB, ESB, etc.
+- Identify a particular product or technology, e.g. SOA, OSB, ESB, etc.
-•	Identify the type of service, e.g. synchronous/sync or asynchronous/asynchronous.
+- Identify the type of service, e.g. synchronous/sync or asynchronous/asynchronous.
-•	Include the following word(s):
+- Include the following word(s):
-•	Project,
+- Project,
-•	Proxy, and/or
+- Proxy, and/or
-•	Service.
+- Service.
 ## 7.18	Follow variable name conventions.

 A variable name SHOULD: